What Is The Slow Roll In Poker and how to avoid it?

 It is disrespectful to your opponent.

-When you slow roll, you show your opponent that you believe they are not worthy of a quick and honest reveal of your hand.
-This can be seen as rude and arrogant, creating tension at the table.
-Poker is a game of strategy and skill, ultimately, and maintaining respect for your opponents and the game itself is always a good thing to practice.
+When you slow roll, you signal to your opponent that they are not worthy of a quick and honest reveal, which comes across as rude and arrogant.
+While poker is a game of strategy and skill, maintaining good sportsmanship is key.

 It can backfire on you.